CaffeinatedCanine/arlathanxchange/website/docs/tutorials/letters.md

 ---

 # On Exchange Letters
-[Exchange Letters](https://fanlore.org/wiki/Dear_Creator_Letter) (also known as “Dear Creator Letters”, “Dear (Event) Author”, or “Dear Santa” for holiday exchanges) are letters created to include with a gift exchange sign up.
+[Exchange Letters](https://fanlore.org/wiki/Dear_Creator_Letter) (also known as “Dear Creator Letters”, “Dear (Event) Author”, or “Dear Santa” for holiday exchanges) are letters created to include with a gift exchange sign-up.
 They are sometimes used in place of the `Prompt` field and sometimes in conjunction with.

 These letters often contain more in depth information which might not fit in the AO3 `Prompt` field due to length; it can also be easier to include non-text information (like links and images) in a letter as the `Prompt` field requires basic HTML knowledge to do so.
 Letters often contain information on general likes and preferences, do not wants (DNWs), preferred formats for writing, art preferences, in depth prompts, AUs, kinks, tropes, what you like about certain ships or the fandom in general, etc. In exchanges that allow Original Characters (like Arlathan eXchange) letters can also contain info on your OCs.